asmit-a/pic-16b-project/README.md

 There is now another feature the user can navigate to from the "Your table is ready!" page.
 This page looks up the selected table in other years and groups them by their structure.
 The user can then download a table for each group of years with the same structure.

+## Limitations

+### Limitations with data
+Our biggest limitation is the data available with the censusdata package.
+We only have access to data 10 years apart, which limits the ability to see trends.

+It should also be noted that as ACS5 data is collected on a rolling basis, data from overlapping periods should not be directly compared.

+### Limitations with table download
+The download a table feature is more limited than working directly with an API.
+For example, a user can currently only download the data broken down by state, but by working directly with the package, the data can be broken down further, such as by county in a specific state.